buildingSMART/IDS/Development/First production release/Examples.md

 </specification>
 ```

-In this example every IfcCovering with type 'CLADDING' should have a property called 'Codice WBS' that is in the propertyset 'Anas'.
+In this example every IfcCovering with predefined type 'CLADDING' should have a property called 'Codice WBS' that is in the propertyset 'Anas'.
 Claddings with this property are called 'binder'.
 Users will be able to see how they should model a 'binder' and what properties need to be added to the object.

-Note: The values in 'type' can only hold standardized IFC values.
+Note: The values in 'predefinedtype' can only hold standardized predefined type values from the IFC standard.